uchilaka/cami/README.md

 ## Future Work

+- [ ] A JS Auth flow to emit and retain the JWT token for frontend access control features and initialize the rails session for everything else
 - [x] Implement forbidden rescue page (or just set a flash message and redirect to the root path)
 - [ ] "Continue with Google" quick link in the profile dropdown
 - [ ] AASM for account status